Loon Mountain Ski Resort

 Loon Mountain Ski Resort is a ski resort in Lincoln, Grafton County, New Hampshire, United States.
 It is located on Loon Mountain and sits within the White Mountain National Forest.
-Its vertical drop of 2190 ft is the tenth largest in New England.
+Its vertical drop of 2190 ft is the eighth largest in New England and has three peaks.

 History

 The history of Loon Mountain Ski Resort can be traced back to former governor and New Hampshire native Sherman Adams.
 Adams spent much of his time growing up in the town of Lincoln, New Hampshire, and attended nearby Dartmouth College.
 After departing from his position of Chief of Staff in Eisenhower's cabinet, Adams proclaimed he went off "to operate a ski lodge" in 1958.
 Following his departure from Washington D.C, he founded Loon Mountain Corporation, which later contributed to the construction of Loon Mountain in the fall of 1965.

 Loon Mountain officially opened in December 1966 with 12 trails over 80 acres.
 The terrain was served by a 4-passenger gondola and two Hall double chairlifts.
 A hotel was built the following year, and third double chairlift serving new advanced terrain was built in 1968.

 More expansions followed over the next two decades.
 West Basin debuted in 1978, featuring a new base area, a dedicated beginner area, and another double chairlift.
-In 1985, the North Peak area was completed, featuring a CTEC triple and another lodge, and increasing Loon's vertical to 2,100 feet.
+In 1984, the North Peak area was completed, featuring a CTEC triple and another lodge, and increasing Loon's vertical to 2,100 feet.

 From the late 1980s to the early 90s, Loon began pursuing an expansion to the west.
 While the United States Forest Service approved the plan in 1993, the expansion was halted after two lawsuits were filed by the United States Court of Appeals for the First Circuit based on potential environmental impacts.
 These were not settled until 2001.
 A scaled-down proposal was approved and finally completed in 2007 as the South Peak complex.
 It now features a high-speed quad and 7 trails.

-Today, Loon Mountain has a total 61 trails and 10 chairlifts, with most of the original lifts being been replaced.
-In 2021, Loon became the first resort in New England to install an 8-seat chairlift.
-It replaced a high-speed quad, which is slated to be refurbished and reused to replace the aging 7 Brothers Triple in 2022, increasing capacity out of the often-overcrowded Octagon base.
+As of 2022, the location has 73 trails and 13 chairlifts.

-In November 2022, Loon Mountain ownership announced the construction of a South Peak beginners' area that will add over 30 skiable acres to the resort, thus surpassing Bretton Woods and becoming the largest ski mountain in New Hampshire.
-It was further indicated that this is the first step in a massive western expansion of the mountain that could nearly double its size and skiable area.
-In other areas of the mountain, the master plan also calls for increased snowmaking capacity and another expansion to the mountain's North Peak ski area.
+In of 2024, improvements were made to snowmaking technology, including the addition of 100 new semi-automated snowmaking hydrants.
+Also added was the Kancamagus 8, an eight-seat D-Line Doppelmayr chair.
+This eight seat chair is noted as "a first-of-its-kind lift for New England".